 If you have a loose tooth as an adult, this is an indication of an underlying issue.
 It could indicate an injury sustained by the tooth, or it could imply that an infection is present.
 If dismissed, the problem can escalate, and the tooth may fall out.
 An oral exam or an X-ray must be performed to identify the issue, as periodontal disease or oral cancer can be the root of the problem.

 Swollen Gums or Jaw

 Inflammation of the gums or the jaw is a clear indication that something is amiss, especially if a fever or trouble breathing is also apparent.
 That is a sign of an oral infection in need of immediate care.
 Do not ignore the symptoms even if you aren’t experiencing pain.

 A complete lack of tooth sensation or numbness is a sign that something is wrong.
 If you were experiencing a toothache before but decided to ignore it and no longer feel anything, it is likely that the infection causing the ache spread to the root of your tooth.

 From time to time we encounter a sore or burn in our mouths whether it was from eating something extremely hot or scraping the roof of our mouths with something we ate.
 However, the mouth heals quite fast.
 So, if a sore lingers and remains painful longer than it should, getting an emergency dentist to check it is ideal.

 Types of Dental Emergencies

 Sometimes, a dental emergency can occur suddenly with or without the presence of any symptoms.
 However, when they arise, receiving professional care is necessary.
-Here are some reasons to see an emergency dentist in the West Island.
+Here are some reasons to see an emergency dentist.

 Unexpected Tooth Loss